 Our alumni are located in all corners of the world and in many different kinds of institutions.
 While our alumni have different subspecialities and work in different locales, they all have the same training base.
 We hope their perspective will help inspire you and provide a unique perspective on residency training.

-Our first profile is from Dr. Jeffrey L. Ecker, Class of 1992.
+Our current profile is from Dr. Ouida Vincent, Class of 1994.